History of the Boston Celtics: 1979–1992: The Larry Bird era

-Bird would debut for the Celtics during the 1979–80 season, a year after his selection.
-With a new owner in place, Auerbach made a number of moves that would create a whole new dynasty.
-Auerbach traded the unhappy McAdoo, a former NBA scoring champion, to the Detroit Pistons in exchange for guard M.L.
-Carr, a defensive specialist, and two first-round picks in the 1980 NBA draft.
-He also picked up point guard Gerald Henderson from the CBA.
-Carr, Archibald, Henderson and Ford would form a highly competent backcourt, with their unique skills blending in perfectly with the talented frontcourt of Cowens, Maxwell and Bird, who would go on to win NBA Rookie of the Year honors.
-The Celtics improved by 32 games, at the time the best single-season turnaround in NBA history, going 61–21 and losing to the Philadelphia 76ers in the Eastern Conference finals.
+Bird made his NBA debut with the Boston Celtics during the 1979-80 season, one year after being selected in the draft.
+During this period, team executive Red Auerbach made several roster changes, including trading Bob McAdoo to the Detroit Pistons in exchange for Guard M.L.
+Carr and two first-round picks in the 1980 NBA Draft.
+The Celtics also acquired Gerald Henderson from the Continental Basketball Association (CBA).
+Carr, Archibald, Henderson and Ford formed the team's backcourt alongside frontcourt players Dave Cowens, Cedric Maxwell, and Bird, who won the NBA Rookie of the Year Award that season.
+Boston improved by 32 wins from the previous year, finishing with a 61-21 record, which at the time represented the largest single-season improvement in NBA History.
+The Celtics were eliminated by the Philadelphia 76ers in the Eastern Conference Finals.

 After the season, Auerbach completed what may be the most lopsided trade in NBA history.
 Auerbach had been known for stockpiling draft picks, so even after the success of 1979–80 the Celtics had both the 1st and 13th picks in the 1980 NBA draft left over from the M.L.
 Carr trade.
 Auerbach saw an opportunity to improve the team immediately, sending the two picks to the Golden State Warriors in exchange for center Robert Parish and the Warriors first-round pick, the 3rd overall.
 With the draft pick, Auerbach selected University of Minnesota power forward Kevin McHale.
 The acquisitions along with Bird gave the Celtics three future Hall of Famers, forming a core that became known as the "Big Three" while leading the Celtics to three NBA championships in the 1980s.

 The Celtics went 62–20 under coach Bill Fitch in 1980–81, despite losing center Dave Cowens to retirement late in training camp.
 Once again the Celtics matched up with the 76ers in the Eastern Conference finals.
 The Celtics fell behind 3 games to 1 before coming back to win a classic 7th game, 91–90.
 The Celtics went on to capture the 1981 NBA Championship over the Houston Rockets, just two years after Bird had been drafted.
 Maxwell was named NBA Finals MVP.